 Volunteer for the WI League

 We rely on a dedicated group of volunteers to make our races happen.
-We value all those who give of their time and energy to help our student-athletes succeed.
-If you want to be a part of this exciting opportunity, take a look at the positions and get involved!
+We value all those who give their time and energy to help our student athletes succeed.
+If you want to be a part of this exciting opportunity, take a look at the positions below and get involved!

 Please review the volunteer descriptions listed below or just click on the button below and get started.